 Not that anyone is questioning Nate's lack of ability to feed people properly.
 Look at those chubby baby cheeks!

 Now, Nate and I have hosted quite a number of shindigs.
 This is nothing new.
 But Nate's idea of shopping for a party and my idea of shopping for a party are a bit different.
 Nate pretty much fills the entire cart up with sausages and calls it a day.
 I argue that man cannot exist on sausage alone.

 It's a long-standing debate in our house whether or not man can, in fact, live solely on sausages.
 Nate has volunteered himself as the test subject.

-We’re working with Food 4 Less, one of my favorite grocery stores that offers warehouse-style shopping and low prices.
-They’re having a BBQ sale now through Saturday so it was perfect timing for me to be a
+One of my favorite grocery stores is having a BBQ sale now through Saturday so it was perfect timing for me to be a

 slightly-controlling totally helpful wife and show Nate how a BBQ shopping list is done.